Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 Enter the instance name: => myTestInstance-us-east-1
 ```

 Communication between master controller and agent controllers will be encrypted in any case, but for additional security you can set your own _agent controller password_ in the next step.
-If you leave this empty, an XLT standard password will be used.
+Make sure you update the password in the mastercontroller properties when later using these started machines.
+If you leave the value empty, an XLT standard password is used.

 In the next step, you can also enter _host data_ (optional).
-All data entered here is appended to the `/etc/hosts` file on the load generator machines to route certain host names correctly.
-This is not necessary for most sites.
+All data entered here is appended to the `/etc/hosts` file on the load generator machines to allow custom DNS setups.
+This is not required for most test setups.

 ```text
 Enter agent controller password =>